Detection of 27 candidate circumbinary planets through apsidal precession of eclipsing binaries observed by TESS: Methods

+Considering the primary and secondary eclipses can have similar depths, we perform an additional verification step by counting the number of distinct eclipse minima on the phase-folded light curve.
+If more than two minima are detected, the period is halved; if fewer than two are detected, the period is doubled.
+This ensures that the adopted period produces exactly one primary and one secondary eclipse per orbital cycle.

+Using this alias-corrected period as an initial guess, we then run \texttt{transitleastsquares} \cite[TLS;][]{tls} on a tighter period constraint (0.99 to 1.01 times the alias-corrected BLS period).
+TLS returns a model with refined estimates of the eclipse ephemeris and duration.
+We construct eclipse masks using the TLS-derived duration, expanding each eclipse window to 3.5 times the reported duration to ensure complete coverage of the eclipse and surrounding ingress/egress.
+We visually inspected this mask prescription for approximately 50 systems and found that it consistently enclosed the full eclipse with ample margin.

 Because QLP systematics are strongly sector-dependent, we flatten each sector individually.
-To do so, we (1) compute a sector-specific Box-Least Squares \cite[BLS,][]{kovacs2002} to locate the primary eclipse, (2) mask the primary eclipse and perform a second BLS on the remaining data to locate the secondary eclipse, (3) generate a combined eclipse mask, then (4) apply a sliding-window flattening, which removes long-term trends while preserving the eclipses.
-Flattening each sector avoids injecting discontinuities at sector boundaries and ensures consistent baseline normalisation before phase folding.
-Finally, we concatenate the flattened sectors to produce a single detrended light curve.
+Using the initial period and eclipse masking method described above, we (1) mask the primary eclipses and perform a BLS search on the remaining data to identify the secondary eclipses, (2) construct a combined eclipse mask, and (3) apply a sliding-window flattening procedure that removes long-term trends while preserving the eclipses.